Hybrid biphoton spectrometer for time-resolved quantum spectroscopy across visible and near-infrared regions: Introduction

-Figure \ref{hybridbiphotonspectrometer}(a) depicts the principle of the hybrid spectrometer.
-The delay-line-anode single-photon detector (DLD, RoentDek, DLD40) measures the visible signal photon (\textasciitilde 515 nm) spectrally resolved by a 2400 lines/mm grating spectrometer.
-The photon is converted into a photoelectron by the photocathode, amplified via the microchannel plate, and then detected by the meander-wired delay-line-anode sensor, which outputs two electrical pulses at the end of the sensor\cite{JAGUTZKI2002244}.
-As the photon arrival position one-to-one corresponds to the time difference between two pulses, its position is calculated as
+Figure \ref{Main_Figure1}(a) depicts the principle of the hybrid spectrometer.
+The delay-line-anode single-photon detector (DLD, RoentDek, DLD40) measures the visible signal photon ($\sim$515 nm) spectrally resolved by a 2400 grooves/mm grating spectrometer.
+DLD is a position-sensitive detector based on the photoelectric effect, and it is generally applied for X-ray \cite{li2025imaging}, ultraviolet \cite{schnorr2014electron}, and electron imaging \cite{gong2022attosecond}.
+However, its potential for photon-pair detection is not fully exploited in the quantum optical context.
+We previously demonstrated photon-pair detection generated by a copper chloride semiconductor crystal in the near-ultraviolet range \cite{Iso:25}, yet a demonstration using spontaneous parametric down-conversion (SPDC) has not been achieved.
+Although the DLD principle is described in our previous work, we briefly summarise it here.
+DLD consists of the photocathode, the microchannel plate (MCP), and the meander-wired delay-line-anode sensor.
+An impinged photon is converted into a photoelectron and amplified via the MCP, then electrically detected at the end of the sensor \cite{JAGUTZKI2002244}.
+The electrical signals split in opposite directions from the detection point, and the time-of-arrival difference between them is recorded.
+Due to the one-to-one correspondence of the photon arrival position and the time difference, its position is calculated as